 What are some of the unique features of the guesthouse?

 The 1960s retro design is the underlying theme of Villa Chamoun; you truly feel like you have stepped back in time.
-Everything about the property, indoors and outdoors, adds up to a unique experience that could only be had at the villa and in Hasroun.
-Our Whiskey Bar Michel is curated by The Malt Gallery, while the catering is by Cat & Mouth, with resident chef Joseph Tawk at the helm.
-The rose garden, known as Les Maries-Roses, has a life-size chess board where guests can play and learn from our chess master.
+Everything about the property, indoors and outdoors, adds to a unique experience that can only be enjoyed at the villa and in Hasroun.
+Bar Michel is curated by The Malt Gallery, while the catering is by Cat & Mouth, with resident chef Joseph Tawk at the helm.
+The rose garden, known as Les Maries-Roses, has a life-size chess board, where guests can play and learn from our chess master.
 The rooftop has a spectacular view of the Qadisha Valley.
 Furthermore, you can get a massage, work out and star gaze at night.
 The pool experience comprises a unique op-art designed pool, towels and a gazebo.
 The Potager de Téta is a formal English-style vegetable garden for guests to pick their own produce.

 What can guests do in the area?

 The village of Hasroun was coined the “Rose of the Mountain” by Alfonse Lamartine, and it is one of Lebanon’s five most beautiful villages.
 You can go hiking in the Qadisha Valley or the Cedars of God forest.
 Other activities include caving, cliff diving and hunting in the fall.
 Furthermore, there are plenty of places of interest, such as the Gibran Khalil Gibran museum, the Qadisha Grotto, Jetté de Bcherri and the village of Mar Charbel, which is the highest village of Lebanon.Loading